 The nature preserve includes wildlife observation blinds and a chance to view native plant species and one of the oldest cottonwood groves in South Dakota.
 A trail meanders through a century old homestead including home, barns, church and school house.
 Guided golf cart tours available by reservation for visitors with physical limitations.
 (605) 232-0873

-Special features: Several restored historical buildings, visitor center, bird watching blinds, picnic shelter.
+Special features: Several restored historical buildings, visitor center, wildlife viewing blinds, picnic shelter.
 Cross-country ski rentals.

-Trails: Eight miles of biking and hiking trails.
+Trails: Ten miles of biking and hiking trails.
 Cross Country skiing.